Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

-\begin{ex} A typical feature which is captured by the notion of local finiteness is the following. {Let $X \in \TopBorn$ and assume that its bornology} $\cB$ has a countable cofinal subfamily $(B_{n})_{n\in \nat}$.
-Then we have the equivalence In homotopy groups this is reflected by the presence of Milnor $\lim^{1}$-sequences
+\begin{ex} A typical feature which is captured by the notion of local finiteness is the following.
+Let $X$ be in $ \TopBorn$ and assume that its bornology $\cB$ has a countable cofinal subfamily $(B_{n})_{n\in \nat}$.
+Then we have the equivalence

+Assume that $E$ takes values in spectra $\Sp$.
+Then in homotopy groups this is reflected by the presence of Milnor $\lim^{1}$-sequences

-for all $k\in \Z$.
-The presence of the $\lim^{1}$-term shows that one can not define locally finite homology as the limit $\lim_{n\in \nat } \pi_{k}(E(X,X\setminus B_{n}))$.\footnote{This definition can be found in some places in the literature.} In general this would not satisfy descent in the sense that we have Mayer--Vietoris sequences for appropriate covers. \hB \end{ex}
+for all $k$ in $\Z$.
+The presence of the $\lim^{1}$-term shows that one can not construct graded abelian group valued locally finite homology as the limit $\lim_{n\in \nat } \pi_{k}(E(X,X\setminus B_{n}))$.
+In general the latter would not satisfy descent in the sense that we have Mayer--Vietoris sequences for appropriate covers. \hB \end{ex}